layer5io/layer5/CONTRIBUTING.md

 ## Adding Images and Icons

 1. It is recommended to use `@react-icons/all-files` instead of `react-icons` for importing icons.
-The issue with react-icons is that even though we are importing a single icon from the package/folder it still imports the complete icon folder which is creating unwanted junks of JS in the build.
+The Issue with react-icons is that even though we are importing a single icon from the package/folder it still imports the complete icon folder which is creating unwanted junks of JS in the build.
 2. It is recommended to use Gatsby's `<StaticImage>` instead of `<img>` tag to display static images on the site **except for SVG images**.
 This performs automatic image optimization, thereby improving site performance.
 3. Avoid creating duplicate copies of the same image under different folders.
 All images must be imported from `/assets/images` folder.